ushelp/EasyQRCodeJS/readme.md

     // ===== Tooltip
     /*
-    tooltip: false // Whether set the QRCode Text as the title attribute value of the QRCode div */
+    tooltip: false, // Whether set the QRCode Text as the title attribute value of the QRCode div */

+    // =====  Drawing method
+    /*
+    drawer: 'canvas', // Which drawing method to use. 'canvas', 'svg'. default is 'canvas' */

 }
 ```